stanfordnlp/CoreNLP/index.md

 just two lines of code.
 It is designed to be highly flexible and extensible.
 With a single option you can change which tools should be enabled and which should be disabled.
-Stanford CoreNLP integrates many of Stanford's NLP tools, including [the part-of-speech (POS) tagger](http://nlp.stanford.edu/software/tagger.shtml), [the named entity recognizer (NER)](http://nlp.stanford.edu/software/CRF-NER.shtml), [the parser](http://nlp.stanford.edu/software/lex-parser.shtml),
+Stanford CoreNLP integrates many of Stanford&rsquo;s NLP tools, including [the part-of-speech (POS) tagger](http://nlp.stanford.edu/software/tagger.shtml), [the named entity recognizer (NER)](http://nlp.stanford.edu/software/CRF-NER.shtml), [the parser](http://nlp.stanford.edu/software/lex-parser.shtml),